Articles

 April 26, 2020

-The Problem: Docker writes files as
+āContainerbowā by Michael Phillips Photography The Problem: Docker writes files as

-Sometimes, when we run builds in Docker containers, the build creates files in a folder that’s mounted into the container from the host (e.g. the source code directory).
+rootSometimes, when we run builds in Docker containers, the build creates files in a folder thatās mounted into the container from the host (e.g. the source code directory).
 This can cause us pain, because those files will be owned by the

-user.
-When an ordinary user tries to clean those files up when preparing for the next build (for example by usinggit clean
+rootuser.
+When an ordinary user tries to clean those files up when preparing for the next build (for example by usinggit clean), they get an error and our build fails.There are a few ways we could deal with this problem:

 -